 This Christmas, when you are putting up your tree, buying gifts and wrapping them, making fancy feasts and spending time with family, remember those who are not so fortunate.
-Many people are struggling to make ends meet for their day-to-day lives, let alone adding Christmas to the mix.
+Many people are struggling to make ends meet for their day-to-day lives, let alone adding Christmas into that mix.
 If you are fortunate to have all you need and so much more, why not help those who do not have it so good?
-Adopting a family is rewarding for you and will make the recipient happy.
+Adopt a family for Christmas – it will be rewarding for you and will make the recipient happy.

 How to Adopt a Family for Christmas

 Contact a local social service agency in your area such as the United Way, Catholic Charities, The Salvation Army or other local organization specific to your area, to connect with a family in need that you can help.
 If you have trouble finding an agency, contact your county government who can refer you to agencies in your community or see the Resources section below.
 Volunteer Match and many other sites have numerous opportunities to help the community, including adopting a family for Christmas.

 Step 2: Budget for Adopting a Family for Christmas

 Relay your budget to the organization's representative who can then help you decide the size family that you should provide for, based on the amount of money you have.
 If your budget is limited you may want to help a single mom and her one child.
 If you have more money to work with, you may want to brighten Christmas for a mom, dad and their multiple children.

 Step 3: Learn About Your Adopted Family Members

 Ask questions about the family you choose to make sure you get them what they want and what they can use.
 Ask their sex, sizes, ages, ethnicity (if you plan on buying dolls) and see if you can find out specific items they'd like to receive.

 Obtain coupons and go shopping.
 Try to get as much as you can with the amount of money you have.
 Places like Wal-Mart and Target are great places to go since you can usually get things very inexpensively.